Juicy Pan Fried Boneless Pork Chops Recipe (In 30 Minutes)

 - Tongs

-Dry Rub
+Preparing the Dry Rub

 The first step is to get the dry rub ready to put on the pork chops.
-I created a simple rub that you can use or you can add your favorite seasonings.
+I created a simple rub that you can use, or you can add your favorite seasonings.

 Cooking The Pork Chops

-Place your pork chops on a plate and pat dry with a paper towel to get off any excess moisture.
+Place your pork chops on a plate and pat them dry with a paper towel to get off any excess moisture.

 Sprinkle both sides with the rub and rub it into the pork chops.
 If you want it all over, add a little rub on the sides of the chops.

+Add some olive oil to a large frying pan and heat on medium-high heat.
 I used a regular frying pan, but you can also use a cast-iron skillet.
 Both will work great.

 Place the pork chops into the bottom of the pan.